damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 ## Challenges

-[Perforce performed a study][perforce] that revealed that most of the companies surveyed are using Continuous Delivery methods to ship their products.
+[Perforce performed a study][perforce] that revealed that most of the companies surveyed are using Continuous Delivery methods to ship their products:

+> _The [study] indicates that Continuous Delivery has really taken off: 65% say their companies have migrated at least one project/team to Continuous Delivery practices._
+>
+_80% of SaaS companies are doing Continuous Delivery, compared to 51% of non-SaaS companies (like boxed or on-premise software, embedded systems or hardware, industrial goods, etc.)_
+>
+_Nearly everyone agrees on the vital role of the collaboration platform (version management, build automation, code review, etc.) in achieving Continuous Delivery.
+96% said it’s important and 40% said it’s critical.
+No argument here._
+{: .justify}

-They raised an interesting question:
+And they raised an interesting question:

 What’s the hardest thing about **Continuous Delivery**?
 {: .alert .alert-info}